Recent developments on Oka manifolds: A brief history of Oka theory up to 2017

 Subsequent developments focused on finding necessary and sufficient conditions on a complex manifold $Y$ to satisfy the Oka principle for maps $X\to Y$ from Stein manifolds and Stein spaces.
-Gromov asked in \cite{Gromov1989} whether a Runge approximation property for maps from simple domains in Euclidean spaces to $Y$ might suffice.
-This was answered affirmatively in \cite{Forstneric2006AM} (2006).
-In this paper, the convex approximation property (CAP) of a complex manifold $Y$ was introduced (see Definition \ref{def:Oka}), and it was shown that CAP implies the basic Oka property for maps from Stein manifolds into $Y$.
-In the sequel \cite{Forstneric2005AIF} it was proved that CAP implies the basic Oka property with interpolation.
-It took a few more years to understand that CAP also implies the parametric Oka properties with approximation and interpolation \cite{Forstneric2009CR}, and that various Oka-type conditions considered in the literature, including their parametric versions, are pairwise equivalent.
-This motivated the definition of Oka manifold as a complex manifold satisfying these equivalent properties, in particular, CAP.

-In a related direction, the Oka property was established for sections of stratified subelliptic submersions onto reduced Stein spaces in \cite{Forstneric2010PAMQ} (2010), extending the result of Gromov \cite{Gromov1989} for sections of elliptic submersions onto Stein manifolds.
+Gromov asked in \cite{Gromov1989} whether a Runge approximation property for maps from simple domains in Euclidean spaces might suffice.
+This question was answered affirmatively in my paper \cite{Forstneric2006AM} in 2006.
+In this paper, the convex approximation property (CAP) of a complex manifold $Y$ was introduced (see Definition \ref{def:Oka}), and it was shown that CAP implies the basic Oka property with approximation for maps from Stein manifolds to $Y$.
+Interpolation on closed complex subvarieties was added in \cite{Forstneric2005AIF}.
+It took a few more years to understand that CAP also implies the parameteric Oka properties \cite{Forstneric2009CR}, and that various Oka-type conditions considered in the literature, including their parameteric versions, are pairwise equivalent.
+This motivated the introduction of the class of Oka manifolds as complex manifolds satisfying all these equivalent conditions; see \cite{Forstneric2009CR}.
+The Oka property for sections of stratified subelliptic submersions onto reduced Stein spaces was established in \cite{Forstneric2010PAMQ} (2010), extending the result of Gromov \cite{Gromov1989} for sections of elliptic submersions onto Stein manifolds.
 The stratified case was first considered with lesser precision in \cite[Sect.\ 7]{ForstnericPrezelj2001}.
+Most known applications of the Oka principle are in the context of stratified (sub-) elliptic submersions.